joshmcarthur/clippy/README.md

 capabilities', allowing access to Whisper transcription and ChatGPT chat completion (for transcription processing).

-#### PostgreSQL

-At this stage, the application requires a recent version of PostgreSQL for:

-1. Range support
-2. JSON storage and querying support
-3. Full-text search support
-4. GoodJob queueing (e.g. LISTEN/NOTIFY among other PG-specific features used by GoodJob)
-5. ActionCable pubsub

-It's planned to replace all this with SQLite alternatives, so as to allow the application to be run self-contained, without dependencies on external systems.

 ## Processing steps

 The processing pipeline is pretty simple: